Writing community slang, phrases and acronyms

 - Survival kit: Anything that gets you through the writing process or helps you write.
 Hot chocolate, coloured pens, notepads, candles, comfy hoodies, pyjamas…

-- Word sprint or writing sprint: Timed bursts of writing without stopping.
+- Word sprints or writing sprints: Timed bursts of writing without stopping.
 A word sprint is usually focused on hitting a particular word count (maybe writing 500 words).
-Writing sprints tend to focus on the time you’re given to write (how many words you can do in twenty minutes for example).
+Writing sprints tend to focus on the time you’re given to write instead (how many words you can do in twenty minutes, for example).

 - Write-a-thon: An organised writing marathon.
 Writers write as much as they can in a given time frame, say over twenty-four hours or a week.

 - Write-in: A write-in is an event where writers gather to write together.
-It may be online via a chat group, or at a cafe or venue.
+It may be online via a chat group, or at a café or other venue.

 Submission terms

 - Acquisitions: When a writer has a literary agent, that agent will send their book on submission to publishers.
-If the book makes it to “acquisitions”, this means the editor likes it, and it will go to a meeting at the publishing house, where the rest of the team as a group decide whether or not to purchase the book.
+If the book makes it to “acquisitions”, this means the editor liked it, and it will go to a meeting at the publishing house, where the rest of the team as a group decide whether or not to purchase the book.
+This is the acquisitions meeting.

-- Elevator pitch: A very short pitch of one or two sentences.
-It summarises your book and makes people want to read it.
+- Elevator pitch: A very short pitch – one or two sentences.
+It summarises an author’s book in brief.

-- Pitch: A brief summary of your work to hook an agent or publisher.
+- Pitch: A brief summary of an author’s work to hook an agent or publisher.

-- R&R: Stands for revise and resubmit.
-The process of revising after an agent gives you feedback, and resubmitting revisions.
+- R&R: Stands for “revise and resubmit”.
+The process of revising after an agent gives a writer feedback, and resubmitting revisions.

 - Slush pile: Unsolicited submissions received by agents or publishers.